 PM2.5 New Source Review/Prevention of Significant Deterioration: NSR/PSD is a pre-construction permitting program that serves two important purposes.
 It ensures:

-Air quality is maintained when factories, industrial boilers and power plants are built or modified and
+Air quality is protected when factories, industrial boilers and power plants are built or modified and

 State-of-the art emission control technology is installed at new plants or existing plants with major modifications.